OpenNTI/nti.app.products.xr/README.rst

 Details
 -------

-The idea is as follows:
+The AU in this package works in conjunction with an on headset "Launcher" application as follows:

 1. Create a CMI5 AU for each VR experience.
 This will encapsulate the information necessary to launch the proper experience (apk bundle,